 The success formula in retail is to sell as much merchandise as you can at the highest possible margin.
 Sounds simple, right?
 Most retailers agree with and operate their stores based on this principle.
-But it doesn’t mean we buy products we think will be good or simply merchandise we like for our store and give each a high mark-up.
-We need to be much more strategic.
+But it doesn’t mean retailers buy products they think will be good or simply merchandise they like for their store and give each a high mark-up.
+Retailers need to be much more strategic.

 The six types of merchandise identified below play a specific and beneficial role to the profitability of a retail store.
 And any retailer who wants to survive in today’s marketplace needs to consistently carry all six types.
-Customer experience is impacted dramatically by your merchandising skills.
-The six types listed here were identified as major customer experience enhancers.
+Customer experience is impacted dramatically by your merchandising skills, and the six types listed here were identified as major customer experience enhancers.

 This type of merchandise wows customers and heightens their impression of your business.
 All retailers should maintain a level of at least 10% of this type of merchandise as part of their overall inventory mix.
 Note that while customers are wowed by these products, they don't necessarily buy them; which is why you want to keep the amount low and controllable.
-Image-enhancer merchandise is necessary to creating the wow factor that generates word-of-mouth advertising among your customers.
-For example, in my shoe stores, we carried several Cole Haan styles.
+Image-enhancer merchandise is necessary to create the wow factor that generates word-of-mouth advertising among your customers.

 What merchandise do you carry that attracts customers to your store over and over again?
 What products do you carry that keep customers in your store longer?
 For example, if you are a convenience store, you would want to carry lottery tickets.
 While traffic builders are usually products, they might also be strong visual merchandising ideas features like an interactive display.
 These kinds of products and visual merchandising techniques create buying frenzies among consumers.

 This is the merchandise you sell with high margins.
 Of course, customers don’t define these products as “profit generators,” but they should always be included in the mix of merchandise you sell.
 Consider buying closeouts from your vendors so you can get higher margins, but still show a discount to the customer.